awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-required-policy-for-cloudwatch-logs.md

 }
 ```

-For more information about organization trails, see [Creating a Trail for an Organization](creating-trail-organization.md)\.
+For more information about organization trails, see [Creating a trail for an organization](creating-trail-organization.md)\.